Arthur-Muriuki/Haus_of_Vickie/README.md

 Fully responsive design, ensuring the site remains polished on smartphones, tablets and desktops.

 Clean separation of structure, style and behavior with HTML, external CSS and vanilla JavaScript.

+COPYRIGNT
+Copyright (c) 2025 victor kamau

+All rights reserved.

+This software and its source code are the property of Victor Kamau and are intended solely for internal use by authorized personnel or clients of the company.
+Unauthorized copying, distribution, modification, or use of this software, in whole or in part, is strictly prohibited.

+No part of this software may be reproduced, stored in a retrieval system, or transmitted in any form or by any means without prior written permission from Victor Kamau.

+For inquiries, contact: arthurmuriuki06@gmail.com